-9 TRAINING & COMMUNICATIONS
+9. TRAINING AND COMMUNICATIONS

-9.1 Further information on AML/CFT can be obtained from Bank Negara Malaysia's website. http://amlcft.bnm.gov.my/index.html.
+9.1 Further information on AML/CFT can be obtained from Bank Negara Malaysia's website at https://amlcft.bnm.gov.my/web/amlcft.

-In addition, SMC business units which fall under the definition of reporting institutions are responsible to provide adequate training to its employees to ensure compliance to the requirements of AMLATFA.
+In addition, any Sunway Healthcare business units which fall under the definition of "reporting institutions" are responsible to provide adequate training to its employees to ensure compliance with the requirements of AMLATFA.

-10 RECORDS KEEPING AND RETENTION OF RECORDS
+10. RECORD KEEPING AND RETENTION OF RECORDS

-- 10.1 SMC Business Units must keep record of all transactions and ensure they are up to date and relevant.
-The records must at least include the following information for each transaction: - a) Documents relating to the identification of the customer in whose name the account is opened or transaction is executed; - b) The identification of the beneficial owner or the person on whose behalf the account is opened or transaction is executed; - c) Records of the relevant account pertaining to the transaction executed; - d) The type and details of transaction involved; - e) The origin and the destination of the funds, where applicable; and - f) Any other information as required by the authorities. - 10.2 SMC's Business Units are required to retain, for at least seven (7) years, the records of transactions, relevant customer due diligence information and other relevant records including agreements, financial accounts, business correspondences and documents relating to the transactions in a form that is admissible as evidence in court and make such documents available to authorities and law enforcement agencies in a timely manner.
+- 10.1 All Sunway Healthcare business units must keep record of all transactions and ensure they are up to date and relevant.
+The records must at least include the following information for each transaction: - (a) Documents relating to the identification of the customer/counter party in whose name the account is opened or transaction is executed; - (b) The identification of the beneficial owner or the person on whose behalf the account is opened or transaction is executed: - (c) Records of the relevant account pertaining to the transaction executed; - (d) The type and details of transaction involved; - (e) The origin and the destination of the funds, where applicable; and - (f) Any other information as required by the authorities. - 10.2 Documents are to be retained, for at least seven (7) years, the records of transactions, relevant customer/counter party due diligence information and other relevant records including agreements, financial accounts, business correspondences and documents relating to the transactions in a form that is admissible as evidence in court and make such documents available to authorities and law enforcement agencies in a timely manner.

-11 RESPONSIBILITY FOR THE POLICY
+11. RESPONSIBILITY FOR THE POLICY

-- 11.1 This Policy is reviewed and approved by the Board of Directors and its Audit Committee and oversight of this Policy has been delegated to the Audit Committee, which monitors the effectiveness of and compliance with this Policy. - 11.2 The Board of Directors and the Management team set the tone at the top providing leadership and support for the Policy and take responsibility for its effectiveness within their business units.
-Management is responsible for the implementation of the Policy and all communication and training activities in relation to the Policy to ensure that those reporting to them are made aware of, and understand, this Policy.
+- 11.1 This AML Policy is reviewed and approved by the Sunway Healthcare Board of Directors. - The Board of Directors and the Sunway Healthcare Management team set the tone at the top providing leadership and support for the AML Policy and take responsibility for its effectiveness within their business units.
+The Sunway Healthcare Management is responsible for the implementation and all communication and training activities to ensure every employee understands and complies with this AML Policy.